charlypg/charlypg.github.io/aboutme.md

 During the year 2019-2020, I pursued a master degree in electrical engineering (*M1 E3A André Ampère*) at *ENS Paris-Saclay*, covering fields like embedded computing, signal processing, nonlinear control, electronics for telecommunications or power electronics.
 This year, I realised with a collegue a research project on *reinforcement learning methods for the control of a hexapod walker robot*.
 I have also realised a reasearch internship, in telecommuting with TU Delft, in the domain of *Swarm Robotics*.

-In 2018, I entered ENS Paris-Saclay in the *SAPHIRE multidisciplinary program* (Electrical, Mechanical & Civil Engineering), which covers various fields : applied mathematics, mecatronics, material sciences, quantum physics, computer science, etc.
+In 2018, I entered ENS Paris-Saclay in the *SAPHIRE multidisciplinary program* (Electrical, Mechanical & Civil Engineering), after three years of intensive preparation in mathematics and physics at *Lycée Saint-Louis* in Paris.
+The program covered various fields : applied mathematics, mecatronics, material sciences, quantum physics, computer science, etc.